swiftlang/swift-evolution/proposals/NNNN-ordered-collection-diffing.md

     public var removals: [Change] { get }
 }

-/// An OrderedCollectionDifference is itself a RandomAccessCollection.
+/// An OrderedCollectionDifference is itself a Collection.
 ///
 /// The enumeration order of `Change` elements is:
 ///